apache/nuttx/configs/sama5d4-ek/README.txt

   PE17/A17/TXD3/TCLK0            DBGU_TXD3_PE17      DBGU_TXD3 (See JP20)
   ------------------------------ ------------------- -------------------------

-  Connects to the SAM3U which will, in turn, provide the serial output on a virual COM port.
-JP19 and JP20 can disconnect USART3 from the SAM3U.
+  In one jumper position UART3 connects to the SAM3U which will, in turn, provide the serial output over a USB virtual COM port.
+In other other jumper position, UART3 will connect the RS-232 port labelled DBGU (J24).

+  I personally prefer the RS-2323 port because my terminal software does not lose the USB Virtual COM everytime I reset or power-cycle the board.

   USART4 TTL-Level
   ------------------------------ ------------------- -------------------------